Skip to main content

 Most homes in the UK have cavity walls, and you can fill the gap with insulation.
 We estimate that insulating your cavity walls could save you around £240 a year in GB and £270 in NI on your energy bills.

-If you have solid walls, these can be insulated from the inside or outside of your home.
+You can insulate solid walls from the inside or outside of your home.
 While costs and savings vary, we estimate a semi-detached house could save around £320 a year in GB and £370 in NI after installing solid wall insulation.

 If your budget for EPC improvements stretches to some bigger home renovation ideas, consider installing solar panels.
 These are the most common domestic renewable energy source in the UK.
 A once you’ve paid for installation, your energy costs will be significantly reduced.